slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Life is meant to be lived in community.

 HINT: build your «board of directors».
+However choose who surrond you: you are the average of them.

-- Surround Yourself with mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
+- Surround yourself with mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.
 If you want to improve your bank account, get around millionaires.
 If you want to improve your body, befriend competitive athletes If you want to improve your love life, go hang out with the town “Casanova”.
 When you are intentional about surrounding yourself with the right people, you will find every area of your life accelerating.
 Jim Rohn said it best, “You are the average of the five people you spend your time with most.”
 If you spend the majority of your time in worlds where people are accomplishing incredible things, all of a sudden that starts to seem normal.
 - You're never too old to make a friend.
 Always be looking for a new one.
 If a buddy calls and needs to get a drink, go.
 No matter the hour, how busy you are, or what else you have going on.

-- Cleave from your family but then come back.
-You need to be independent and loyal at the same time.

-HOWEVER... choose who surrond you: you are the average of them.
-You will waste your life trying to make those around into who you want them to be.

 > *'If you're the smartest in the room, you're in the wrong room.'*